|Birth: ||Jun. 27, 2000|

 Due to an emergency situation at the vet Saturday, March 3rd, Spic's appointment was rescheduled for the following Saturday, March 10th.
 I ran down only to pick up Puglena's meds.

 Sunday I told Craig I was taking him to our internist first thing Monday, March 5th.
-Remarkably, he didn't argue.
+Remarkably, this time he didn't argue.
 The internist gave him a good check up, but wanted us to go to the cardiologist the next morning.
 March 6th his cardiologist told him not to go to cardiac rehab the rest of the week and adjusted his meds for what seemed like the millionth time since October 2010.

 When we arrived home, Spic was acting a bit listless.
 I checked her glucose and it was low.
 I called Dr Steve and he said to increase her morning dosage of insulin by half a unit.
 He would check her vitals on the rescheduled visit Saturday, March 10th.